isaiah1112/picklejar/README.md

 for the license text.

 ## Compatibility
-As of version 3.0.0, picklejar is compatible with the latest versions of Python3, and PyPy3!
+I attempt to maintain support for all [Supported versions of Python](https://devguide.python.org/versions/).

 # Installation/Getting Started
 The most straightforward way to get the picklejar module working for you is: